Data Protection at a glance

 Fax: +49 9221 807-100

-We have appointed a data protection officer for our company, who can be contacted at:
+We have appointed a data protection officer for our company.
+The data protection officer can be contacted at:

 RAPS GmbH & Co.
 KG

 IV.
 Purposes of and legal basis for data processing

 1. Accessing and visiting our website – server log files

 For the purpose of the technical provision of the website, it is necessary for us to process certain information transmitted automatically by your browser so that our website can be displayed in your browser and you can use the website.
 This information is recorded automatically every time that our website is accessed and stored automatically in server log files.
 This information is: